malakMomani/reading-notes/code301/class-04.md

 ## Regular Expression

 **is a sequence of characters that specifies a search pattern.
-Usually such patterns are used by string-searching algorithms**
+Usually such patterns3 are used by string-searching algorithms**

 - RegEx is shorthand
 - ^word -> matches any string that starts with `word`.